Once you’ve got a basic collection of gear…the next big task on the list is your recording studio design and setup.

 Now that everything is set up and looking good…

-The final step to completing this project is to tweak the position of your monitors.
+The final step in recording studio design is tweaking the position of your monitors.

 A lot of folks assume that just because they have an expensive pair of studio monitors…